Gamekeeper

 Work

 You might be able to start as an assistant gamekeeper or underkeeper.
-You can then work your way up to gamekeeper as you gain more experience and learn on the job.
+You could then work your way up to become a gamekeeper, as you gain more experience and learn on the job.

 Volunteering

-It will be useful to get some volunteering experience, working in the countryside or on an estate.
+It can be useful to get some volunteering experience, working in the countryside or on an estate.

 You can find out about volunteering and work experience opportunities from: